avocado-framework/avocado/docs/source/WritingTests.rst

 Writing Avocado Tests
 =====================

-Avocado tests closely resemble autotest tests: All you need to do is to create a test module, which is a python file with a class that inherits from :class:`avocado.test.Test`.
-This class only really needs to implement a method called `action`, which represents the actual test payload.
+To write an avocado test, all you need to do is to create a test module, which is a python file with a class that inherits from :class:`avocado.test.Test`.
+This class only really needs to implement a method called `action`, which represents the actual test operations.

 Simple example
 ==============